NLPH/NLPH/Hebrew_NLP_Resources.rst

 Tokenization
 ------------

+* Jonathan Laserson's sentence separator [Python] - Not a tokenizer per-se, but an important part in the tokenization of documents.
+Jonathan is kindly checking the possibility of open sourcing this tool.

-* `The MILA Hebrew Tokenization Tool <http://www.mila.cs.technion.ac.il/tools_token.html>`_ - Available under the GPL license, free for non-commercial use.
+* `The MILA Hebrew Tokenization Tool <http://www.mila.cs.technion.ac.il/tools_token.html>`_ [Lucene]- Available under the GPL license, free for non-commercial use.

 Morphological Analysis & Disambiguation